Jan9103/numng_repo/README.md

 # Numng Repo

 This is a repository for [numng](https://github.com/Jan9103/numng).
+A overview / search can be found [here](https://jan9103.github.io/nushell_packages).

 Config snippet for adding the repository: